Hundreds of Regal, Cineworld movie theaters to close

 By DANICA KIRKA and LINDSEY BAHR Associated Press

-LONDON (AP) — Shares in the company that owns the Regal, Cineworld and Picturehouse movie theaters fell as much as 58% after it said it will temporarily close the venues because delays to the latest James Bond film left it with few blockbusters to attract customers during the pandemic.
+LONDON (AP) — In the latest blow to the beleaguered film industry, the second-largest movie theater chain in the U.S. is temporarily shuttering its locations Thursday due to a lack of blockbusters on the calendar and major domestic markets like New York remaining closed.

-Cineworld Group Plc said Monday that 536 Regal cinemas in the U.S. and 127 Cineworld and Picturehouse venues in the U.K. would close on Thursday.
-Some 45,000 employees are affected.
+Cineworld Group Plc said Monday that it would close 536 Regal cinemas in the U.S. and 127 Cineworld and Picturehouse venues in the U.K. this week, affecting some 45,000 employees.

+“This is not a decision we made lightly,” said Cineworld CEO Mooky Greidinger.

+In the past few days, the already decimated 2020 release calendar lost another big film in the James Bond pic “No Time to Die.”
+It is at least partly due to the fact that one of the country’s biggest markets, New York, has not committed to a plan or a date for reopening cinemas in the state.

 Some merely moved back 2020 openings as late as possible, like “Death on the Nile” (Dec.
 18) and “Wonder Woman 1984,” which is now set for Christmas.